Abhra0404/Abhra0404/README.md

 ## 👾 About Me
 <div align="center">

-Developer.
-Problem solver.
-Occasional bug creator.
+Developer 💻.
+Problem solver 🧠.
+Occasional bug creator 🐛.

-I enjoy building efficient systems, learning new technologies, and improving code until it behaves as intended — or at least convincingly so.
+I like building efficient systems ⚙️, learning new technologies 📚, and simplifying complexity wherever possible.

-Currently focused on writing clean, maintainable code and avoiding unnecessary complexity (with mixed success).
+Currently focused on writing clean, maintainable code—and pretending that was always the plan 😄.

 </div>